BenTartaglia/Unessay-Project/README.md

 I created this repository as a simple way to store, organize, and access both the source Python file and the finished HTML artifact in one place (Both files are located above, to view the Artifact: download the raw HTML file and open it in a new browser).
 It also makes the project easy to share, revisit, and reference as part of the Unessay submission.
 ```

-This is **perfectly appropriate for a small academic artifact repository** and keeps it straightforward.